vinayadav01/scalewithclicks-blog/content/blog/how-to-set-up-conversion-tracking-in-google-ads.md

 - Checkout initiated
 - Payment completed

-If you run an eCommerce business, you should also explore our [Ecommerce Marketing Services](https://www.scalewithclicks.com/services/ecommerce-marketing).
+If you run an eCommerce business, you should also explore our [Google Ads Marketing Services](https://scalewithclicks.com/services/google-ads-agency).

 ---